Eating local in Singapore

 Mr. and Mrs Mohgan's Super Crispy Roti Prata: nestled in Tin Yeang restaurant is a humble coffee shop serving these outstandingly good flaky roti.
 Closed on Wednesdays, open from 6.30 am other days until sold out ( usually about early lunchtime.)

 Komala Vilas: a Serangoon Road stalwart.
-For perfect, crispy paper dosas, idli, and vada, puri.... get your authentic South Indian fix here. there is also a glass case filled with sweets like ladoo and jalebi.
+For perfect, crispy paper dosas, idli, and vada, puri.... get your authentic South Indian fix here.
+There is also a glass case filled with sweets like ladoo and jalebi.

 Eight Treasures: right next to the Buddha Tooth Relic Temple and up some stairs is this Chinese vegetarian restaurant.
-The tastes are flavourful and appetizing, and sitting by a window in the upstairs of this corner terrace offers good views to the bustle of the street below.
+The tastes are flavourful and appetizing, and sitting by a window of this corner terrace offers good views to the bustle of the street below.
 Service is pleasant and helpful.

 Jing Hua Xiao Chi: a sparsely furnished little place on the edge of Chinatown, past the Buddha Tooth Relic Temple with quiet tables and a fairly small menu of dumplings both steamed and pan fried.
 A well known and respected xiao long bao specialist, and now in Japan too.